 I live and write in Burlington, Vermont.
 Formerly a parish pastor (Presbyterian and Congregational,) I have been writing fiction and essays and practicing as a pastoral counselor(psychotherapist) for over twenty-five years.

 In my fiction writing, I like to integrate the psychological and spiritual, not through exposition or talking about the issues, but through exploring how these dimensions play out in the ways my characters live their lives.
-Essay writing is a form of reflecting on whatever is happening in my life or the world.
+Essay/blog writing is a form of reflecting on whatever is happening in my life or the world.

 DMin (Doctor of Ministry) in Pastoral Psychology Boston University

 2-year certificate in Creative Writing Radcliffe College Writing Seminars